 Land Acknowledgement Resources

-Publicly acknowledging the original stewards of the land you are on can be a meaningful way to honor indigenous peoples and resist erasure of their histories.
+Publicly acknowledging the original stewards of the land you are on can be a meaningful way to honor Indigenous peoples and resist erasure of their histories.
 The power of an acknowledgement lies in learning as much as you can about local treaties and practices, while working to build accountable relationships.

 Beyond Territorial Acknowledgements